richardklingler/usbthermocouple/README.md

 #### Temperature offset

-This command is not implemented yet, but the design includes a EEPROM for storing offsets.
+This command is currently being worked on and so far the tests are good.
+The offset values are also stored in EEPROM.

     O1:-2.5<Return>